nuxeo/doc.nuxeo.com-content/src/userdoc/document-types/attachments.md

 **How to enable the Files tab on custom document types?**

-To enable the Files tab on your own document types, make sure it holds the schema&nbsp;`files`.
+To enable the Files tab on your own document types, make sure it holds the schema `files`.